gdunshea/VAL_OTU_ID/README.md

 - Geographic context is ignored (assigns Pacific species to Atlantic samples)

 VAL_OTU_ID corrects these issues by validating each ASV against occurrence records and re-evaluating sequence matches within the geographic context.

+This pipeline is predominately for eukaryote identification validations, as the prokaryotes are not well representedn in aggregator biodiversity databases such is GBIF etc

 ## Key Features